Sign In

 Eligibility

-Prospective adoptive parents and guardians must be evaluated through an adoptive home study or a guardianship study.
+Prospective adoptive parents and guardians must be evaluated through a post-placement adoption or guardianship home study.
 OCS will review the study and the other eligibility criteria to determine eligibility for the adoption or guardianship subsidy.
 Other eligibility criteria includes:

-- a reasonable but unsuccessful effort has been made to place the child without a subsidy”.
+• a reasonable but unsuccessful effort has been made to place the child without a subsidy.

 Subsidy Negotiation and Agreements